What's the better combat sport: boxing or mixed martial arts? | The Tylt

 No one wants to watch two people dance around each other jabbing for 45 minutes.
 The real fight is in the cage with MMA warriors.

-In a grapple, you must be aware of where you are, as well as how you’re using leverage.
-And within all that “boring” hugging on the ground is a beautiful dance of hand and feet placement to get perfect position for a barrage of strikes or a submission hold.
+In a grapple, you need to be aware of where you are, as well as how you’re using leverage.
+And within all that “boring” hugging on the ground is a beautiful game of hands-and-feet placement to get in perfect position for a barrage of strikes or a submission hold.

 MMA isn’t the street fight it used to be.
 Weight classes and rules are in place, and with that has come legitimacy.
-Leagues like the UFC have consistently churned out better fight cards from the bottom up than boxing does nowadays.
+Leagues like the UFC have consistently churned out better fight cards from the bottom up, much more than boxing does nowadays.

 The best combat sport is MMA and it’s not even close.